-Laparoscopic surgery is a standard and trusted surgical procedure that is used to address internal issues around a patient’s abdomen and pelvic area.
-Patients prefer this type of surgery over open surgery because it gives surgeons access to a patient’s abdominal organs by making multiple small incisions in a patient’s abdomen, rather than one large one.
+Laparoscopic surgery, including an appendectomy, is a standard and trusted surgical procedure that is used to address internal issues around a patient’s abdomen and pelvic area.
+Patients prefer this type of surgery over open surgery because it gives surgeons access to a patient’s abdominal organs by making multiple tiny incisions in a patient’s abdomen, rather than one big incision.

 Common Surgeries Performed Under Laparoscopy

 Laparoscopic surgeries are commonly performed to treat or diagnose ailments related to organs in the biliary, digestive, and reproductive systems.